wink94/RASA-HR-bot/data/nlu.md

 - jobs
 - openings
 - job openings
+- what are the available jobs at hsenid.?
 - Hi im [Nuwan](name), i'm [23](age) years old.
 I studied at [university of colombo](university), [software engineering](study_stream) stream. can you tell me what are the available options.

+## intent: job_apply_intern
+- Hi im [yuwan](name). i'm looking for a internship. what are the available positions?
+- Are there any internships available for undergraduates?
+- Hello im [ruwani fernando](name), i'm [25](age) years old. i am a undergraduate from [university of moratuwa](university), [computer science](study_stream) stream. currently im looking for an internship.
+- im [Alan turing](name), my age [20](age) years. im a undergraduate from [IIT](university),i studied in [information technology](study_stream) stream currently im looking for a internship.
+- Hi what are the current available openings for internships
+- Hi what are the current available openings for interns
+- hi im a undergraduate. what are the jobs available for me?
+- can you suggest jobs for undergraduates.
+- what are the jobs available for undergraduates.
+- i'm an undergraduate from [sliit](university). what are the job openings for me.
+- can you help me to find an intern. im a recently passed out graduate from [sliit](university).
+- can you help me find a job. i completed my degree recently.
+- are there any jobs available for fresh graduates.

 ## intent: job_apply_dev